deathanchor/nagios-plugin-failedprocess/README.md

 Every fail run adds a line to $ALERTFILE in the $ALERTDIR.

-Every successful run removes the ALERTFILE in the $ALERTDIR.
+Every successful run removes the $ALERTFILE in the $ALERTDIR.